ffxsam/ffx-meteor-react-boilerplate/README.md

 Explanations can be found in the comments of the code, so check there.
 Your starting point should be `/client/routes.jsx`.
 From that point, comments will guide you through the rest of the application.

+If you have any questions, please create an issue in GitHub.
+Thanks!